-Way back in the 60’s, ( the 1860’s that is), when Italian immigrants first began living and farming on California’s North Coast, they surely must have noticed the wild boletus mushrooms they called Porcinis (because they resembled little pigs), popping up in area woodlands.
-Yet it took more than a century for wild mushrooms to become a popular commodity in Northern California culinary culture.
+Back in the 60’s, (the 1860’s, that is), when Italian immigrants first began living and farming on California’s North Coast, they surely must have noticed the abundance of wild boletus mushrooms (called Porcinis because they resembled little pigs), appearing up in the local woodlands.
+Yet it took another full century for wild mushrooms to become a popular feature of the regions restaurant menus.

 Eric Schramm was one of the first “rain-chasers” (as mushroom-hunters are sometimes called), to begin selling his foraged mushrooms to restaurants in Mendocino county.